 Being aware of churn in this space is a self-aware quality that behooves subscription merchants attempting to break into the market.
 Involuntary churn is likely to happen early on in the acquiring phase of establishing a new business.
 Understandably so, business owners are eager to begin attracting new subscribers and in doing so, oftentimes sell their services short.

 While discounts and promotions can be a great way to lure in consumers, service providers need to establish a solid foundation prior to going to those measures.
 The worrisome aspect of churn is the semi-unpredictability of when subscribers might opt out.

 Auto-Replenishment: Pros and Cons

-While most consumers signing up for a subscription are aware of the service’s recurring nature, auto-replenishment can be make or break for a business’ success.
+While most consumers signing up for a subscription are aware of the service’s recurring nature, auto-replenishment can be a make or break for a business’s success.
 The pros can definitely outweigh the negatives in terms of subscriber retention rates.

 With more services using automated services, the more of an invasion the public might feel.
 Despite signing up for these services, the recurring aspect can be unsettling to some.